LLNL/lbann/tools/compute_mean/README.txt

 mkdir build; cd build; cmake ..; make

 OpenCV and MPI are required to build this tool.
-The former dependency can be fullfilled by a system installed copy of OpenCV, or the one built by LBANN.
+The former dependency can be fulfilled by a system installed copy of OpenCV, or the one built by LBANN.
 The variable 'OpenCV_DIR' in CMakeList.txt needs to point to the OpenCV installation directory.
 To use the one built by LBANN, the variable 'LBANN_BUILD_DIR' needs to point to